shinichi-takayanagi/frequent-directions/README.md

 ### Download example data

-We use [Handwritten digits USPS dataset](https://www.kaggle.com/bistaumanga/usps-dataset/version/1) as sample data.
+Here, we use [Handwritten digits USPS dataset](https://www.kaggle.com/bistaumanga/usps-dataset/version/1) as sample data.
 In the following example, we assume that you save the above sample data into `temp` directory.

 ### Load data

-The dataset has 7291 train and 2007 test images.
+The dataset has 7291 train and 2007 test images in `h5` format.
 The images are 16\*16 grayscale pixels.

 ``` r
 library("h5")